Bowfishing is becoming a hugely popular pastime that can be enjoyed by people of all ages.

 Do I need a generator for bowfishing lights?

-Generators can be great for powering lights, as they’ll last a lot longer than battery options.
+Generators can be great for powering lights, as they’ll last a lot longer than a battery.

 However, they’ll be significantly louder, trickier to set up, expensive, and are only designed for more powerful lighting systems.